 This Wi-Fi signal strength map is generated during a passive site survey by measuring Wi-Fi signal strength and Wi-Fi interferences to help identify well performing areas with stronger Wi-Fi signal.
 SNR signal level is calculated as the difference between signal strength and noise (SNR stands for ‘Signal to Noise Rate’).
 These values are required to generate Wi-Fi signal strength maps.

 The higher the value, the better the user experience, transmission speed, and Wi-Fi communication stability.
-The generation of this type of map requires measurements using an Airpcap NX card set on monitor mode, or Wi-Fi measurements on normal capture mode, which are compatible with all wireless cards.
+The generation of this type of map requires measurements using an Airpcap NX card set on monitor mode.

 Wi-Fi Signal Strength Map Color Scheme